hacksu/flask-recipe/readme.md

 * Press enter and we'll see a some funny dots.
 Press tab to indent a line and type `print(cookie.name)` then enter twice
 * Deleting items works similarly only we use delete instead of select and we must call execute on the result like:
 `db.Recipe.delete().where(db.Recipe.name=="Chocolate").execute()`
-* To exit we can press `control-d` or type `exit()`
+* To exit we can press `exit()`

 ### Post it

 Let's actually save something given us by the user.
 We'll talk about a lot so get ready

-* Open the app.py file back up
+* Open the app.py file back upchan
 * Again we're going to copy an existing route and modify it
 * Set the route to `/recipe` and we also need to set the method to POST: `@app.route("/recipe", methods=["POST"])`
 * Change the function to be named something like `add_recipe`: `def add_recipe():`
 * At the top of the file import `Recipe`: `from db import Recipe`
-* Also import `request` from `flask` so we can get info about the current request like the JSON they send: `from flask import Flask, jsonify, request`
+* Also import `request` from `flask` so we can get info about the current request like the JSON they send: `from flask import Flask, jsonify, request, render_template, redirect`
 * Before we go any farther try loading `http://localhost:5000/recipe`.
 You should get an error.
 Something like this method not allowed this is because browsers always make `GET` requests and we're only listening for `POST`
-* Go to `https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en` or what's easier, search for `postman chrome`
-* If you don't have Chrome installed try downloading the application version of it
-* You should be able to launch it by clicking `Apps` then `Postman`
-* Put `http://127.0.0.1:5000/recipe` in the URL and change the method to `POST`
-* Click send and you should see normal JSON (though more nicely formated)
-* Lets send some JSON.
-* Click the body tab on the top section enter some JSON like

-        {
-            "name": "Doughnuts",
-            "category": "Dessert"
-        }
-* If we send it now we won't actually see anything different so add to our route handler: `print(request.get_JSON())`
-* Not much has changed but if we look in the console we'll see the same JSON printed
-* It's not actually the exact same though, it's been parsed into a dictionary
-* We can use values in the dictionary to make a new Recipe
-* Save the json: `json = request.get_json()`
 * Make a new recipe: `recipe = Recipe(name=json["name"], category=json["category"])`
 * Save that: `recipe.save()`
-* Finally let's give some indication that we saved something.
-Let's return the id of the newly created object.
 * Now every time we post something to it we save a new recipe.

 ### Show the recipes we've saved